mariano/node-db-mysql/README.md

 # db-mysql: MySQL database bindings for Node.js #

-For detail information about this and other Node.js database bindings visit the [Node DB homepage] [homepage].
+For detailed information about this and other Node.js database bindings visit the [Node DB homepage] [homepage].

 ## INSTALL ##